Best Budget Option

 The size of the sensor will generally determine how much light the camera can capture which translates to sharper, more detailed images.
 However, the larger the sensor size, the more expensive the camera, so you will need to balance what you actually need before investing in a camera with the largest sensor.

 DSLR cameras come with one of two types of sensors: CMOS or CCD.
-These two types of sensors function differently in such a way that there is a clearly superior type--the CCD.
-However, the gap between the types of sensors is quickly narrowing--even if the difference is cost is not.
+These two types of sensors function differently in such a way that there is a clearly superior type–the CCD.
+However, the gap between the types of sensors is quickly narrowing.

-Despite what manufacturers say, megapixels are not the most relevant factor when choosing a camera--regardless the camera type.
+Despite what manufacturers say, megapixels are not the most relevant factor when choosing a camera–regardless of the camera type.
 While there are some notable exceptions to this premise centered specifically around different niches of photography, the overwhelming majority of photography types do not require the most megapixels.

 That being said, if you intend to shoot large frame shots, like landscapes, or extreme close up shots, like with bird or certain floral photography, you will want to make sure your camera offers a large number of megapixels.
 However, unless you plan to blow your images up for large prints, most other types of photography do not require megapixels beyond the 16 mp range.